S2 (star): Orbit

-The highly eccentric orbit of S2 will give astronomers an opportunity to test for various effects predicted by general relativity and even extra-dimensional effects.
-These effects reached a maximum at closest approach, which occurred in mid-2018.
+The highly eccentric orbit of S2 gives astronomers an opportunity to test for various effects predicted by general relativity and even extra-dimensional effects.
+These effects reach a maximum at closest approach (peribothron), which last occurred in mid-2018.
 Given a recent estimate of for the mass of the Sgr A* black hole and S2's close approach, this makes S2's the fastest known ballistic orbit, reaching speeds exceeding 5,000 km/s (11,000,000 mph, or 1/60 the speed of light).

 The motion of S2 is also useful for detecting the presence of other objects near to Sgr A*.
 It is believed that there are thousands of stars, as well as dark stellar remnants (stellar black holes, neutron stars, white dwarfs) distributed in the volume through which S2 moves.
 These objects will perturb S2's orbit, causing it to deviate gradually from the Keplerian ellipse that characterizes motion around a single point mass.
 So far, the strongest constraint that can be placed on these remnants is that their total mass comprises less than one percent of the mass of the supermassive black hole.